McMaster-Baby-Lab/handbook/pages/research/ethics.md

 		- For example, for an online study, you need to delete or revise references to signatures, sign-up sheets any other statements that do not apply to this               individual study. (e.g., in the Confidential and Data storage section, it is not necessary to include ‘Participants or their legal guardians names,                 signatures, and email addresses will be collected for informed consent purposes’.
 ‘We will also collect participants' or their legal guardians' names               and signatures on a signup sheet to indicate that they received the participation incentives (compensation)’ )

 	- Please also include a section to indicate certain requirements for the study.
-		- For example, for online study, you need to mention a computer with a camera to allow for video recording is required.
+		- For example, for an online study, you need to mention that a computer with a camera to allow for video recording is required.

 - **3.7** Confidentiality/Data storage/Consent will be uploaded as a Letter of Information (Template).
 When you change the template, make sure to highlight the parts that are unique to your project.
 - **3.8** Upload Recruitment Plan (Template).
 Make sure to highlight the parts that are unique to your project.
 Recruitment documents and scripts should not be combined.
 For instance, the phone script and email script should be in separate documents.
 All documents need to be submitted in PDF format.